Spokane’s Jewish marathoner

 Jody with fellow Jewish runner Deena Kastor, Olympic medalist and American women's record holder in the marathon and half-marathon.

 Most of us know the menorah below is a symbol from Jewish culture, but I didn’t know its meaning.
-Jody says long ago, way before NASA existed, there was an extreme shortage of kosher food on earth.
+Jody says long ago, way before NASA existed, there was an extreme shortage of kosher food on Earth.
 A Jewish astronaut was sent to each planet of the solar system to search for kosher food.
 Each candle symbolizes the flame used to light the fuse that blasted the rockets into space.menora-297125 (1)

 There’s a zombie in my garage